Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

 referring to a `Debugger.Script` instance; they may not be used as methods of other kinds of objects.

+`getChildScripts()`
+:   **If the instance refers to a `JSScript`**, return a new array whose
+    elements are Debugger.Script objects for each function in this script.
+Only direct children are included; nested children can be reached by walking the tree.

+    **If the instance refers to WebAssembly code**, throw a `TypeError`.

+<code>getPossibleBreakpoints(<i>query</i>)</code>
+:   Query for the recommended breakpoint locations available in SpiderMonkey.
+    Returns a result array of objects with the following properties:
+      * `offset: number` - The offset the breakpoint.
+      * `lineNumber: number` - The line number of the breakpoint.
+      * `columnNumber: number` - The column number of the breakpoint.
+      * `isStepStart: boolean` - True if SpiderMonkey recommends that the breakpoint be treated as a step location when users of debuggers step to the next item.
+This _roughly_ translates to the start of each statement, though not entirely.

+    The `query` argument can be used to filter the set of breakpoints.
+    The `query` object can contain the following properties:

+      * `minOffset: number` - The inclusive lower bound of `offset` values to include.
+      * `maxOffset: number` - The exclusive upper bound of `offset` values to include.
+      * `line: number` - Limit to breakpoints on the given line.
+      * `minLine: number` - The inclusive lower bound of lines to include.
+      * `minColumn: number` - The inclusive lower bound of the line/minLine column to include.
+      * `maxLine: number` - The exclusive upper bound of lines to include.
+      * `maxColumn: number` - The exclusive upper bound of the line/maxLine column to include.

+<code>getPossibleBreakpointOffsets(<i>query</i>)</code>
+:   Query for the recommended breakpoint locations available in SpiderMonkey.
+    Identical to getPossibleBreakpoints except this returns an array of `offset` values instead of offset metadata objects.

+<code>getOffsetMetadata(<i>offset</i>)</code>
+:   Get metadata about a given bytecode offset.
+    Returns an object with the following properties:
+      * `lineNumber: number` - The line number of the breakpoint.
+      * `columnNumber: number` - The column number of the breakpoint.
+      * `isBreakpoint: boolean` - True if this offset qualifies as a breakpoint, defined using the same semantics used for `getPossibleBreakpoints()`.
+      * `isStepStart: boolean` - True if SpiderMonkey recommends that the breakpoint be treated as a step location when users of debuggers step to the next item.
+This _roughly_ translates to the start of each statement, though not entirely.

+<code>setBreakpoint(<i>offset</i>, <i>handler</i>)</code>
+:   **If the instance refers to a `JSScript`**, set a breakpoint at the
+    bytecode instruction at <i>offset</i> in this script, reporting hits to the `hit` method of <i>handler</i>.
+If <i>offset</i> is not a valid offset in this script, throw an error.

+    When execution reaches the given instruction, SpiderMonkey calls the `hit` method of <i>handler</i>, passing a [`Debugger.Frame`][frame] instance representing the currently executing stack frame.
+The `hit` method's return value should be a [resumption value][rv], determining how execution should continue.

+    Any number of breakpoints may be set at a single location; when control reaches that point, SpiderMonkey calls their handlers in an unspecified order.

+    Any number of breakpoints may use the same <i>handler</i> object.

+    Breakpoint handler method calls are cross-compartment, intra-thread
+    calls: the call takes place in the same thread that hit the breakpoint, and in the compartment containing the handler function (typically the debugger's compartment).

+    The new breakpoint belongs to the [`Debugger`][debugger-object] instance to which this script belongs.
+Disabling the [`Debugger`][debugger-object] instance disables this breakpoint; and removing a global from the [`Debugger`][debugger-object] instance's set of debuggees clears all the breakpoints belonging to that [`Debugger`][debugger-object] instance in that global's scripts.

+<code>getBreakpoints([<i>offset</i>])</code>
+:   **If the instance refers to a `JSScript`**, return an array containing the
+    handler objects for all the breakpoints set at <i>offset</i> in this script.
+If <i>offset</i> is omitted, return the handlers of all breakpoints set anywhere in this script.
+If <i>offset</i> is present, but not a valid offset in this script, throw an error.

+    **If the instance refers to WebAssembly code**, throw a `TypeError`.

+<code>clearBreakpoint(handler, [<i>offset</i>])</code>
+:   **If the instance refers to a `JSScript`**, remove all breakpoints set in
+    this [`Debugger`][debugger-object] instance that use <i>handler</i> as their handler.
+If <i>offset</i> is given, remove only those breakpoints set at <i>offset</i> that use <i>handler</i>; if <i>offset</i> is not a valid offset in this script, throw an error.

+    Note that, if breakpoints using other handler objects are set at the same location(s) as <i>handler</i>, they remain in place.

+<code>clearAllBreakpoints([<i>offset</i>])</code>
+:   **If the instance refers to a `JSScript`**, remove all breakpoints set in
+    this script.
+If <i>offset</i> is present, remove all breakpoints set at that offset in this script; if <i>offset</i> is not a valid bytecode offset in this script, throw an error.

+<code>getSuccessorOffsets(<i>offset</i>)</code>
+:   **If the instance refers to a `JSScript`**, return an array
+    containing the offsets of all bytecodes in the script which are immediate successors of <i>offset</i> via non-exceptional control flow paths.

+<code>getPredecessorOffsets(<i>offset</i>)</code>
+:   **If the instance refers to a `JSScript`**, return an array
+    containing the offsets of all bytecodes in the script for which
+    <i>offset</i> is an immediate successor via non-exceptional
+    control flow paths.

+`getOffsetsCoverage()`:
+:   **If the instance refers to a `JSScript`**, return `null` or an array which
+    contains information about the coverage of all opcodes.
+The elements of the array are objects, each of which describes a single opcode, and contains the following properties:

+    * lineNumber: the line number of the current opcode.

+    * columnNumber: the column number of the current opcode.

+    * offset: the bytecode instruction offset of the current opcode.

+    * count: the number of times the current opcode got executed.

+    If this script has no coverage, or if it is not instrumented, then this function will return `null`.
+To ensure that the debuggee is instrumented, the flag `Debugger.collectCoverageInfo` should be set to `true`.

+    **If the instance refers to WebAssembly code**, throw a `TypeError`.

+<code>isInCatchScope([<i>offset</i>])</code>
+:   **If the instance refers to a `JSScript`**, this is `true` if this offset
+    falls within the scope of a try block, and `false` otherwise.

+    **If the instance refers to WebAssembly code**, throw a `TypeError`.

+### Deprecated Debugger.Script Prototype Functions

+The following functions have all been deprecated in favor of `getOffsetMetadata`, `getPossibleBreakpoints`, and `getPossibleBreakpointOffsets`.
+These functions all have an under-defined concept of what offsets are and are not included in their results.

 `getAllOffsets()`
 :   **If the instance refers to a `JSScript`**, return an array <i>L</i>
     describing the relationship between bytecode instruction offsets and